tmiddlet2666/coherence-playground/monitoring-weblogic/README.md

-# Monitoring with Grafana and Prometheus using Docker - Starting Coherence using Docker Images
+# Monitoring Coherence under WebLogic Server

 ## What You Will Build

-This document explains how to run the Coherence Docker image and view metrics via Grafana using `docker-compose`.
+This document explains how to monitor Coherence under WebLogic Server, using the demo application, and view metrics via Grafana using `docker-compose`.

-In this example we initially start-up 4 docker images:
+In this example we initially deploy the WebLogic Server examples and startup the following docker images
-1. 2 x Coherence Community Edition (CE) version 22.09
 1. Grafana - 8.5.6
 1. Prometheus - v2.36.2

 The Docker images expose the following ports:

-* Coherence 1
-  * 1408 - gRPC Proxy port
-  * 9612 - Coherence metrics endpoint to be scraped by Prometheus
-  * 20000 - Coherence*Extend port
-  * 30000 - Management over REST port
-* Coherence 2
-  * 9613 - Coherence metrics endpoint to be scraped by Prometheus
 * Grafana
   * 3000 - Grafana UI
 * Prometheus